How to find out who your creditors are?

 Creditor takes you to court

 You must fill in the County Court Form has soon has you receive this, otherwise a judgment will be set at an amount you probably cannot afford.
 When filling in the form you must put an amount you can afford to pay per month and sign the form and post it back to the address on the court form.
 You will then receive a judgment back with the amount you stated you can afford, if for any reason it comes back asking for a higher payment you can contact the court within 14 days and ask for a N245.
-This will allow you to re submit a budget and revised offer.
+This will allow you to re submit a budget and revised offer but you must pay a £14 fee when you send this form to the court.

 Settlement offer to creditor